Previewed at WWDC, launching in the fall.

 The Qi wireless charging standard is overseen by the Wireless Power Consortium (WPC), a group Apple joined in February 2017.
 The industry group dedicated to development of the open standard runs a certification program that allows manufacturers to submit verification that their products comply with the latest Qi specifications.
 Certified products appear in the WPC database and are allowed to carry the Qi logo.

 In general, the lack of a Qi logo and WPC certification doesn't necessarily mean that a charger is dangerous or substandard in performance, and there are plenty of non-certified chargers on the market that work just fine.
 But the WPC does point out that untested chargers can pose risks related to overheating and foreign metal detection, so if certification is something you're interested in for peace of mind, make sure to look up any potential purchases in the WPC database, which is updated daily.
+It can, however, take some time for certified chargers to be added to the database.

 List of Chargers